kcnorton/notes-app/README.md

 # Notes App

 A simple and efficient note-taking application built with React, TypeScript, and Vite.
-The total time spenting building was 3 hours.
+The total time spent building was 3 hours.

 ## Installation